adrianjhpc/cirrus-website/access/index.md

 ### Other grant awarding bodies and researchers outside the UK

+* [Instant Access](instant.html): small amounts of time and storage space to explore use of Cirrus for your research
 * [Grant Access](grant.html): Larger amounts of time and storage for lifetime of research grant